'It was a nightmare': 2 children dead, driver charged after city bus crashes into Laval daycare

 -

-Community honours Karen Cunningham with a memorial as Woodstock police investigate her 'suspicious' death
+'It’s horrific': Community honours Karen Cunningham after Woodstock police call her death suspicious

 A memorial has been set up in the area where 30-year-old Karen Cunningham’s body was found, as police in Woodstock continue to investigate her death as “suspicious” in nature.